Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### Figures of Simulation by TIP5P Code ###

-Molecular dynamics simulation of water and ice are shown using the TIP5P code, and the file is "Water_and_ice_by_TIP5P_code.pdf"..
+Molecular dynamics simulation of water and ice are shown using the TIP5P code, and the file is "Water_and_ice_by_TIP5P_code.pdf".
-Figures in the PDF file are the energy of molecules, 3D scatter plots, pair distribtion functions of oxygen and hidrogen atoms, ans cosine distribution in the x=(-1,1) section.
+Figures in the color PDF file are water and ice states that include the energy of molecules, 3-dimensional scatter plots, pair distribtion functions of oxygen and hidrogen atoms, ans cosine distribution functions in the x=(-1,1) section.

 ### References ###